The Importance of pH in Algae Water: Maintaining a Healthy Aquatic Environment

 3. Home Remedies: Using home remedies, such as baking soda or vinegar, can help raise or lower the pH level, respectively.
 However, it is crucial to use these remedies in moderation and with caution.

-See also The pH of Aluminium Oxide in Water
+See also The pH of Methanol in Water: Understanding the Complexities

 Monitoring and Maintaining pH Levels